tech-jollydev/jolly-arduino-platform/README.md

 **Hint**: to keep track of the update process, enable both the **compilation** and **upload** radio button in the **show verbose output during:** option located in the file menu Preferences tab of the Arduino IDE

-**Troubleshooting**

-### Issue/Bug report template
+### Issue/Bug report
+You can use **Issues** section of this repository to report an error.
 Before reporting an issue, make sure you've searched for similar one that was already created.
 Finally, and only for severe issues, write an e-mail to tech@jolly-dev.com